island-lang/island-lang.github.io/README.md

 ## Functions and Procedures

 In Funca, a function is guaranteed to act like true mathematical function.
 A `func` cannot cause or observe any side effects whatsoever and must return the same value given the same arguments.
-In a sense, a Funca function is even "purer" than a Haskell function, since calling a Haskell function might still practically induce a side effect, despite returning an opaque return type (e.g. `IO string` or `IO ()`).
+In a sense, a Funca function is even "purer" than a Haskell function, since calling a Haskell function might still technically induce a side effect, despite returning an opaque return type (e.g. `IO string` or `IO ()`).

 To allow for side effects, `procs` (procedures) are used instead: